Eragon1731/AdvancedRigging_SimpleAnimation/Flower_README.md

 Animate the Flower:
 ** Be sure to select the controller group(s) you want to animate in this section. **
 1. "Animation Time Length": The total amount of time the animation should run for.
 Use this to control how the flower blooms and how the petals should spin around the bulb.
-2. "Keyframe frequency within Time Limit": For every xx amount of seconds, when you want to keyframe.
-For example, if 5 is entered, then every 5 seconds will have a keyframe.
+2. "Keyframe frequency within Time Limit": For every xx amount of frames, when you want to keyframe.
+For example, if 5 is entered, then every 5 frames will have a keyframe.
 Use this to control the flow of your flower blooming animation.
 Change or use this to affect how you want to keyframe the petals spinning around the bulb.
 3. "Which axis to animate on": On which axis should the petals rotate on.
 Choose "Z" for a default blooming animation
 4. "Speed of Animation": How quickly the you want the petals to bend during the animation.
 Change or use this variable to determine how quickly you want the petals to spin around the bulb.
 5. Click "Animate the Flower Blooming" to create the flower blooming animation